 The best way to book a car is in advance.
 This way you get lower price.
 We have always been renting a car with Economy Car Rentals.

-You will need only one hotel when traveling around Malta, so do book it in advance.
+You will need only one hotel on this travel itinerary, so do book it in advance.
 We have stayed at amazing boutique hotel Valentina, offering private parking, beautiful rooms and delicious and rich breakfast.

 We also got a feedback from some other travelers that hotel Santana in St. Pauls bay is great option – also offering free parking, amazing rooftop terrace with the pool and delicious breakfast.
 Lots of people, who mostly like hustle and bustle, decide for a hotel in Sliema – this area is not popular just because of many bars and restaurants, but also because of its low price accommodations.
 From Sliema is a direct boat towards Valetta – the old town.